mportesdev/handpick/README.rst

 collection.

 ``predicate`` must be callable, must take one argument, and should return a Boolean value.
-If ``predicate`` is omitted, all objects are picked.
+If ``predicate`` is omitted or None, all objects are picked.

 By default, collections of other objects are yielded just like any other objects.
 To exclude collections, pass ``collections=False``.